 Keep your eyes peeled.
 We spotted the moon over some aspen.
 A long lens (210 mm) gave us a nice sized moon.

 There are places going down the west side of the pass that you can see Mt.
 Ouray.

 The first few miles coming down the west side of Marshall Pass are the best.
 As you drop quickly in elevation you get into the foothills, the evergreens go away and there are only a few spots where you see small aspen groves, although they have a beauty all their own.
 The rest of the drive toward Sargents is mostly grasslands and hills.

 When you get to Sargents I highly recommend you stop and eat at the Tomichi Creek Trading Post.
 The food is excellent.

 When is the Best Time to Go?

 First, the time the aspen turn can vary, and in some unusual years by quite a bit.
 2019 was a very unusual year with warm weather delaying the change by as much as a week.
-These two photos were taken nine years apart on the same stretch of road, not more than 100 feet from each other.
+These two photos were taken nine years apart on the same stretch of road.
+The places I was standing were about 100 feet apart from each other.
 In 2010 the aspen have fully turned.
 In 2019 they are just starting to turn.
-The time the aspen hit their peak can vary by a week or more.
 The 2010 photo is most typical of this stretch of road for most years.
-In 2019 the colors were late by a week or so.
+In 2019 the colors were late.